How-to Cards

 General tips#

-As the last resort when you do not know what to do with a field, you can try search suggestions in the structured search box above, and try to be at least consistent with the rest of the database.
-In the search box, type in a single letter, wait for a moment (or press arrow down), choose the annotation category, and see what others have used.
+• Look at what others did.
+As the last resort, when you do not know what to do with a field, you can use the search suggestions in the structured search box in the top of the page, and try to be at least consistent with the rest of the bio.tools entries.
+In the search box, you can type in a single letter of your desired annotation category, wait a moment until the autocomplete starts (or press the down arrow button), and then use the suggestions for inspiration.

 This may remove a lot of unnecessary workload from you, and will help everyone at times when you are not available.
 (Or, at least, reduce the stress levels.)